Oppenheimer security clearance hearing: Nichols letter and AEC ruling

-Aftermath and legacy
+Aftermath

 The loss of his security clearance ended Oppenheimer's role in government and policy.
 Although he was not fired from his job at the Institute for Advanced Study, as he had feared he might be, he became an academic exile, cut off from his former career and the world he had helped to create.
 He gave public lectures, and spent several months of each year on the small island of Saint John in the Caribbean.
 Kai Bird and Martin J. Sherwin considered the Oppenheimer case "a defeat for American liberalism".
 Summing up the fallout from the case, they wrote that:

 Oppenheimer was seen by many in the scientific community as a martyr to McCarthyism, a modern Galileo or Socrates, an intellectual and progressive unjustly attacked by warmongering enemies, symbolic of the shift of scientific creativity from academia into the military.
 Patrick McGrath noted that "Scientists and administrators such as Edward Teller, Lewis Strauss and Ernest Lawrence, with their full-throated militarism and anti-communism pushed American scientists and their institutions toward a nearly complete and subservient devotion to American military interests."
 Scientists continued to work for the AEC, but they no longer trusted it.

 Loyalty and security tests spread through the federal government.
 At these inquiries, federal employees were asked questions such as: